Frustration and desperation mount as Ian's effects linger - NewsBreak

 Frustration and desperation mount as Ian's effects linger

-Days after the skies cleared and the winds died down in Florida, Hurricane Ian's effects persisted Monday, as people faced another week without power and others were being rescued from homes inundated with lingering floodwaters .
+FORT MYERS, Fla. — (AP) — Days after the skies cleared and the winds died down in Florida, Hurricane Ian's effects persisted Monday, as people faced another week without power and others were being rescued from homes inundated with lingering floodwaters.

 Ten additional deaths were blamed on the storm in Florida as frustration and desperation mounted in the path the storm cut through state.
 And the hurricane's remnants, now a nor'easter, weren't done with the U.S.